mhuzaifadev/deep-learning-masterclass/README.md

 <tr>
   <td>
     <b>Recurrent Neural Network</b><br>
-Recurrent neural networks (RNN) are the state of the art algorithm for sequential data and are used by Apple's Siri and and Google's voice search.
+Recurrent neural networks (RNN) are the state-of-the-art algorithm for sequential data and are used by Apple's Siri and and Google's voice search.
 It is the first algorithm that remembers its input, due to an internal memory, which makes it perfectly suited for machine learning problems that involve sequential data.</td>
   <td>
     <img src = "https://miro.medium.com/max/960/1*TqcA9EIUF-DGGTBhIx_qbQ.gif" height = 90>
   </td>